biopragmatics/oquat/docs/invalids/prefix/so.md

 | `SO:rs`              |              1 | [SO:0002049](https://bioregistry.io/SO:0002049)                                                                                                                                                                                                          |
 | `SO:nrs`             |              1 | [SO:0002095](https://bioregistry.io/SO:0002095)                                                                                                                                                                                                          |

-## `vario`
+## `vario`: Variation Ontology

-Identifiers for this prefix are given correctly in Variation Ontology.
+Identifiers for this prefix are given incorrectly correctly in `vario`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|